lebadac/1301_Fire-Semantic-Segmentation/README.md

 # Temporal to Spatial Knowledge Distillation for Real-time Fire Segmentation: An Approach involving Kolmogorov-Arnold Networks

-This repository contains the source code for fire segmentation using the customized models on the **Chino_v2** dataset:
+This repository contains the source code for fire segmentation using the customized models on the **firevideo** dataset:
 - U-Net
 - U-Net-KAN
 - U-Net-KAN-LSTM